JasonBock/WebAssembly.Generators/README.md

 }
 ```

-Right now, this source generator refers to `0.9.0` of `WebAssembly` as it targets .NET Standard 2.0.
-If a future version of `WebAssembly` targets .NET Standard 2.0, I'll switch to that version.

 ## Project Layout

 Here's a brief description of the projects.
 Note that this will probably change over time.